Meet the Board

 Adam is president of Circle of Service Foundation based in Chicago.
 He has served on the board of COSF since 1997, and joined COSF professionally as president in 2007.
 Prior to 2007, Adam practiced corporate law as a partner at Kirkland & Ellis.
 He is a member of the boards of the Partnership for College Completion, OneTable, Jewish Funders Network, and Chicago Jewish Day School.

-Rob Orley, Co-Chair
+Rob Orley, Chair

 Rob Orley serves as a Principal at O2 Investment Partners, LLC.
 He’s a Real Estate Developer and a seasoned executive and private equity investor with more than 35 years of experience.
 Rob holds a J.D. degree from Detroit College of Law, Bachelor’s Degree in Business from the University of Michigan and an L.L.M. in Taxation from Boston University School of Law.
 Rob has served as an advisor to OneTable, helping us secure a match for Detroit funding and hosting a Shabbat dinner to introduce OneTable to the Detroit community with his wife Marcie Hermelin Orley.
 Rob is an active JFNA Cabinet alum.